SOLDIER TESTIMONIALS

 USA

-HaBayit shel Benji is a very warm and good place for soldiers, especially for combat soldiers.
+HaBayit shel Benji is a very warm and good place for soldiers.
 Living in the Bayit has helped to reduce lots of everyday problems which has enabled me to progress.
 Without the help and support I would not have been able to get to where I am today (officer’s school).
 From the beginning the atmosphere in the Bayit was good and welcoming.
 I particularly remember Friday night meals which were warm and like being in a family.
 Even though everyone has friends from before, we will always remember the time we spent together in HaBayit shel Benji.

 Daniel R.